CenturyLinkCloud/PublicKB/Support/introducing-new-options-for-backups.md

   * [This section of the knowledge base](../Disaster Recovery) has additional articles on Safe Haven.

 #### CommVault
-* When to use it: Data and file backup, with many powerful features and capabilities to protect data across a variety of platforms, and to host data across a variety of storage media
+* When to use it: Data and file backup, with many powerful features and capabilities to protect data across a variety of platforms, and to host data across a variety of storage media.
+OS-level images are supported.
 * Requirements: Detailed in [this knowledge base article: Getting Started with CommVault Storage Blueprint](../Ecosystem Partners/Marketplace Guides/getting-started-with-commvault-storage-blueprint.md)
 * Cost: Based on the amount of storage protected.
 Pricing is available upon request, and evaluation licenses are available.
 Compute resources are required to run CommVault “control” servers in CenturyLink Cloud.
 * Licensing: Bring your own license (BYOL), available from CommVault